 - Co-Op: This is just another way to volunteer or intern at an organization.
 It usual applies to students who are seeking professional experience, and consists of both formal training and learning experience.

 - Entry Level/Advanced Level: Depending on your level of experience, newcomers to the industry can seek entry-level positions, while those with some years of project management experience can look for a more advanced-level position.

-Jennifer spent some time talking about the various project management certifications offered to individuals looking to make themselves more viable candidates for project management positions.
+There are various project management certifications offered to individuals looking to make themselves more viable candidates for project management positions: